andrewrgarcia/time2vec/README.md

-# Time2Vec: Multivariate Implementation in Keras and Torch
+# Time2Vec in Keras and Torch

 My implementation of [Time2Vec: Learning a Vector representation of Time](https://arxiv.org/abs/1907.05321) as Keras and PyTorch Layers.